 \section{Introduction}

 Dust formation in galaxies is relatively well understood.
-Dust is formed by supernovae (SNe), asymptotic giant branch stars, and through growth in the interstellar medium (ISM) \citep[e.g.][]{Draine2009, Michalowski2010, Gall2011c}.
+Dust is formed by supernovae (SNe), asymptotic giant branch stars, and through growth in the interstellar medium \citep[ISM; e.g.][]{Draine2009, Michalowski2010, Gall2011c}.
 According to \cite{Gall2018}, dust forms on a short timescale ($<$10--100\,Myr) through SNe and interstellar accretion \citep{Lesniewska2019}.
 Galaxies in the early Universe formed dust rapidly \citep{Langeroodi2024}.
-Recent observations from the James Webb Space Telescope (JWST) have revealed significant dust masses of about 10$^{8}$\,M$\odot$ at redshift $\simeq$ 8 \citep[e.g.][]{Witstok2023}.
-As the Universe evolves, galaxies become increasingly dust-rich, reaching a peak in the dust mass function, after which the late Universe becomes comparatively more dust-free.
+Recent observations from the \textit{James Webb} Space Telescope have revealed significant dust masses of about 10$^{8}$\,M$\odot$ at redshift $\simeq$ 8 \citep[e.g.][]{Witstok2023}.
+As the Universe evolved, galaxies became increasingly dust-rich and eventually reached a peak in the dust mass function, after which the late Universe became comparatively more dust-free.

 Dust removal, on the other hand, is a process that remains largely unexplored and poorly described.
 There are several potential mechanisms contributing to ISM removal.
-Astration, where the ISM (including dust) is incorporated into new stars \citep[e.g.][]{Schawinski2014}, is more effective in galaxies with high star formation efficiency.
+Astration, where the ISM (including dust) is incorporated into new stars \citep[e.g.][]{Schawinski2014}, is more effective in galaxies with high star formation efficiencies.
 Dust can also be destroyed by stellar explosions, such as SNe \citep[e.g.][]{Barlow1978}, or heated by winds from low-mass stars during their planetary nebula phase \citep{Conroy2015}.
-Galactic outflows \citep{Bianchi2005} and AGN feedback \citep[e.g.][]{Fabian2012, Piotrowska2022} can also significantly affect the ISM.
+Galactic outflows \citep{Bianchi2005} and active galactic nucleus (AGN) feedback \citep[e.g.][]{Fabian2012, Piotrowska2022} can also significantly affect the ISM.

-Theoretical predictions about dust removal rates in galaxies span a huge range; the removal by SN remnants takes tens of Myr \citep{Temim2015, Lakicevic2015} while sputtering from SN forward shocks may take 1--3\,Gyr \citep{Gall2018}.
-Observational data indicate that processes responsible for the removal of the ISM from galaxies operate over a range of timescales, spanning from less than 1\,Gyr \citep{Whitaker2021} to more than 1\,Gyr \citep{Michalowski2019}.
+Theoretical predictions of dust removal rates in galaxies span a huge range; the removal by SN remnants takes tens of millions of years \citep{Temim2015, Lakicevic2015}, while sputtering from SN forward shocks can take 1--3\,Gyr \citep{Gall2018}.
+Observational data indicate that processes responsible for the removal of the ISM from galaxies operate over a range of timescales \citep[e.g.][]{Whitaker2021,Michalowski2019}.